Dazzling Drumstick AlliumsTake advantage of this time of year and plant a mass of Drumstick Alliums that will pay dividends next spring and summer

 Because of the drumstick allium’s long, straight stems, it makes a perfect cut flower by itself or in combination with garden roses or dahlias—either way it looks great.

-In comparison to other bulbs, Allium Sphaerocephalon is very inexpensive and I truly plant them by the thousand.
+In comparison to other bulbs, Allium sphaerocephalon is very inexpensive and I truly plant them by the thousand.
 I could not recommend it enough for a garden that needs a punch of color and texture next spring and for years to come.

-Allium sphaerocephalon is a striking addition to a perennial border, cutting garden or a spring bulb planter.
+Drumstick alliums are a striking addition to a perennial border, cutting garden or a spring bulb planter.
 This allium is also a favorite of many florists such as Mary Ernst McColgan from Rose Bredl flowers in Columbus, OH.